hcicsebuffalo/nao_dev/README.md

 - You need to install USBIPD on windows
 - Follow the steps from this website :
   - https://learn.microsoft.com/en-us/windows/wsl/connect-usb
+- The audio drivers might not be present by default, need to install PulseAudio

 ## Installation
 To install this project, follow these steps: